Punctuation Tips for Your Resume

 Bullets

-When using bullets, choose one type of bullet point (bullet, triangular bullet, or hyphen) and stick to it throughout the document.
-It will make your resume look neat and organized, as the different forms of bullets won’t distract the reader from the main thing – your resume content.
+When using resume bullet points, choose one type of bullet (bullet, triangular bullet, or hyphen) and stick to it throughout the document.
+It will make your resume look neat and organized, as the different forms of bullets won't distract the reader from the main thing – your resume content.

-To punctuate or not to punctuate your achievements?
+To punctuate or not to punctuate your bulleted lists?

 Proofread before you submit the resume